devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

   - Look up  and access the route **central** which was also generated automatically.

-This will get you to the RHACS portal, accept the self-signed certificate and login as user **admin** with the password from the secret.
+This will get you to the **ACS Portal**, accept the self-signed certificate and login as user **admin** with the password from the secret.

 Now you have a **Central** instance that provides the following services in an RHACS setup: